tompston/fullstack-boilerplate/README.md

 ### nginx folder

 Holds an example of a nginx.conf file with reverse-proxy that connects the frontend and backend.
-Links to tutorials which explain what you need to do to
+Links to tutorials which explain what you need to do to add a domain and generate new ssl certs automatically